 Well, now you don’t have to worry about these things anymore because Microsoft has come up with a very simple solution.

-The Internet became an integral part of our lives over the last few decades.
+The Internet has become an integral part of our lives over the last few decades.
 People started using a wide variety of devices to access information from anywhere.

 In addition, social media platforms like Facebook, Twitter, Instagram, etc., have become extremely popular over the last couple of years.